bitagoras/xtype/README.md

 ## Table of content

-**Purpose:** Table of content: Lists the starting positions of all elements in a list element
+**Purpose:** Table of content: Lists the starting positions of all elements in a list or dict

 **Meta element type:** array of unsigned integer (`i`,`j`,`k`,`l`)